 Well, weren’t we surprised to learn that there was once a company that began with the bold and (eventually) regrettable name of The Asbestos Spinning & Weaving Corporation.

-We were even more surprised to find out that, in some way, it still exists today.
+We were even more surprised to find out that, in some way, it still existed when we first posted this.

 The Asbestos Spinning and Weaving Corporation of New York purchased a three-story mill located “Northside, just outside the city of Cohoes,” from the Troy Yarn Company in 1921.
 Their mailing address was Waterford, and the mill was described as operating “on the north sprout of the Mohawk River along King’s canal;” their general offices were given as 16 Beaver Street, New York City.
 A report by RPI graduate students from 1962 said the company had made woven and folded brake linings on looms driven by water power drawn from the power canals.
 Originally working with long-fiber asbestos, the company sought to cut costs and developed a process using short fiber asbestos in a paper form, similar to pipe insulation paper.
 (Interestingly, the company, along with Mohawk Paper Makers Inc., sued the City of New York for its diversion of waters to the Ashokan Reservoir, which reduced the flow in the Mohawk River.
 They also charged that Ford was “hogging” power and water at the Federal Dam.
 The legal battle went on for years).
 They made an early attempt to turn their name into the not very catchy acronym ASAWCO, under which they advertised their brake linings.